delivops/terraform-groundcover-alerts/README.md

 ## information

-1. Time to create a rds-alert-rules is around 2 minutes.
+1. Time to create a alert-rules is around 5 minutes.

 ## License